Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 |Surface Pro 7|
 |Responsive widths to assess breakpoint issues|

-**Obeservations**
+**Observations**

-On Safari on all devices there is a shaddow of the dropdown almost unnoticeable, which allows the user to click and choose the category.
+On Safari on all devices there is a shadow of the dropdown almost unnoticeable, which allows the user to click and choose the category.
 I don't feel this is negatively impacting UX and is caused by solving the issue with validating select items.
 Selections made are reflected in the main choice box.

 ![select](static/Images/testing/select.png)